 Many argue that America is better now, There is a black family in the White House, Gays can get married in some States and can actually serve openly in the military, and the segregated drinking fountains of George Wallace’s Alabama are no more.You will have to decide if the country is better, have the hate dissipated or disappeared or has it simply retreated to a more comfortable place , just beneath the surface?

-This nastiness is not new in American Politics, in fact there is more than enough precedent for it,throughout this country’s history there has been incredible passions, there have been secession, and even a civil war.
+This nastiness is not new in American Politics, in fact, there is more than enough precedent for it, throughout this country’s history there have been incredible passions, there have been secession, and even a civil war.

-The passions which permeated the soul of the very first patriots who pushed through swamp and forests , through desert and over mountains from the Atlantic to the pacific did not die when Barack Obama took the oath of office, and they wont die long after he’s gone.
+The passions which permeated the soul of the very first patriots who pushed through swamp and forests, through the deserts and over mountains from the Atlantic to the Pacific did not die when Barack Obama took the oath of office, and they won’t die long after he’s gone.

-What everyone will have to learn is how to live together, I’m sure Obama himself is very conversant with this.
+What everyone will have to learn is how to live together, I’m sure Obama himself is very conversant of this.

 The nastiness which came to the fore in the General Elections of 2008 in the form of a not ready for prime time Alaska Governor, would be a catalyst for what many characterized as the worst they had ever seen.

-Such is the destructive nature of the ignorance of racial superiority, in actuality they turned on their own.
-The Republican Party was not constrained from engaging in a type of rancid racial behavior many though died in the 60’s, they actually turned on the moderate voices within the party and forced them out.
+Such is the destructive nature of the ignorance of racial superiority, in actuality, they turned on their own.
+The Republican Party was not constrained from engaging in a type of rancid racial behavior many thought died in the 60’s, they actually turned on the moderate voices within the party and forced them out.

 I will stop here before I bore you further.